sgraden/vpc/example-code.md

 ```
 {: codeblock}

-As you did with the other resources, save the ID of the server in a variable.
+As you did with the other resources, save the ID of the virtual server instance in a variable.

 ```bash
 # Something like this: `server="35fb0489-7105-41b9-99de-033fae723006"`